 \section{Abstract}

-We introduce the XBX regression model, a continuous mixture of extended-support beta regressions for modeling bounded responses with or without boundary observations.
-The core building block of the new model is the extended-support beta distribution, which is a censored version of a four-parameter beta distribution with the same exceedance on the left and right of $(0, 1)$.
+We introduce the XBX regression model, a continuous mixture of extended-support beta regressions for modelling bounded responses with boundary observations.
+The core building block of XBX regression is the extended-support beta distribution, a censored version of a four-parameter beta distribution with the same exceedance on the left and right of $(0, 1)$.
 Hence, XBX regression is a direct extension of beta regression.
-We prove that both beta regression with dispersion effects and heteroscedastic normal regression with censoring at both $0$ and $1$ --- known as the heteroscedastic two-limit tobit model in the econometrics literature --- are special cases of the extended-support beta regression model, depending on whether a single extra parameter is zero or infinity, respectively.
-To overcome identifiability issues that may arise in estimating the extra parameter due to the similarity of the beta and normal distribution for certain parameter settings, we assume that the additional parameter has an exponential distribution with an unknown mean.
-The associated marginal likelihood can be conveniently and accurately approximated using a Gauss-Laguerre quadrature rule, resulting in efficient estimation and inference procedures.
-The new model is used to analyze investment decisions in a behavioral economics experiment, where the occurrence and extent of loss aversion is of interest.
-In contrast to standard approaches, XBX regression can simultaneously capture the probability of rational behavior as well as the mean amount of loss aversion.
-Moreover, the effectiveness of the new model is illustrated through extensive numerical comparisons with alternative models. \\ {Keywords: {\em Boundary observations; approximate likelihood; tobit regression; loss aversion}}
+We prove that beta regression and heteroscedastic normal regression with censoring at both $0$ and $1$ --- also known as the heteroscedastic two-limit tobit model in the econometrics literature --- are special cases of extended-support beta regression, depending on whether a single extra parameter is zero or infinity, respectively.
+To overcome identifiability issues due to the similarity of the beta and normal distributions for certain parameter values, we shrink towards beta regression by letting the extra parameter have an exponential distribution with unknown mean.
+A Gauss-Laguerre quadrature approximation results in efficient likelihood-based estimation and inference procedures, which the \pkg{betareg} R package implements since version 3.2.0.
+We use XBX regression to analyze investment decisions in a behavioural economics experiment about the occurrence and extent of loss aversion.
+In contrast to standard approaches, we capture both the probability of rational behaviour and the mean of loss aversion.
+Extensive comparisons with alternative approaches illustrate the effectiveness of the new model. \\ {Keywords: {\em Boundary observations; approximate likelihood; tobit regression; loss aversion}}